-When MindCare Manager, Saira, bought her 30th anniversary, limited edition Mazda MX-5 car, she knew she would be turning heads: besides the orange colour, only 3,000 are being made.
-Little did Saira know that she would also turn the heads of people living with dementia using the MindCare Dementia Activity Centres across Bromley.
+When MindCare Manager, Saira, bought her 30th anniversary, limited edition Mazda MX-5 car, she knew she would turn heads – besides the orange colour, only 3,000 of these cars exist.
+Little did Saira know she would also turn the heads of people living with dementia who use the MindCare Dementia Activity Centres across Bromley.

 Turning Memories into Positive Experiences

 Seeing how much the clients took an interest, MindCare staff and volunteers created car-inspired games for clients to enjoy.
-Games included: recognising and matching car models, road signs, brand badges; word games, and alphabet quizzes.
+These included recognising and matching car models, road signs, brand badges, word games and alphabet quizzes.

 The Impact of Giving Up Driving